-- 8.20.
-Information displays for monitoring accident conditions in the plant should be provided and displayed where appropriate (i.e., in the main control room and in supplementary control rooms) and in accordance with the roles and responsibilities of operating personnel. - 8.21.
-The set of displays for monitoring accident conditions is usually called an 'aAccident mMonitoring sSystem' or a 'pPost aAccident mMonitoring sSystem.
-These Such displays may be provided as part of another system or may be a collection of individual instrument channels. - 8.22.
-The accident monitoring system should indicate the values of variables needed by plant operators under in accident conditions by plant operators, to enable them: - a.
+8.20.
+Information displays for monitoring accident conditions in the plant should be provided and displayed where appropriate (i.e. in the main control room and in supplementary control rooms) and in accordance with the roles and responsibilities of operating personnel.

+8.21.
+The set of displays for monitoring accident conditions is usually called an 'accident monitoring system' or a 'post accident monitoring system.
+Such displays may be provided as part of another system or may be a collection of individual instrument channels.

+8.22.
+The accident monitoring system should indicate the values of variables needed by plant operators in accident conditions, to enable them:

+- a.
 To take pre-planned manual actions to bring the plant to a safe state; - b.
-To dDetermine if the fundamental safety functions are being achievedfulfilled; - c.
-To dDetermine the potential for a breach or the presence of an actual breach of the barriers to preventing release of fission products release (e.g., the fuel cladding, the reactor coolant pressure boundary, and the containment); - d.
-To Deletermine the status and performance of plant systems necessary to mitigate the consequences of a design basis accident and design extension conditions and bring the plant to a safe state; - e.
-To Ddetermine the need to initiate action to protect the public from the arelease of radioactive material; and - f.
-To Himplement the severe accident management guidelines at the plant. - 8.23.
-Instrumentation performing the indication functions given-listed in para. paragraph 8.22 items a, b, c and e-d should be classified as important to [?] safety and should be provided by I&C equipment capable of performing under design basis accident conditions and design extension conditions.
+To determine if the fundamental safety functions are being fulfilled; - c.
+To determine the potential for a breach or the presence of an actual breach of the barriers preventing release of fission products (e.g. the fuel cladding, the reactor coolant pressure boundary and the containment); - d.
+To determine the status and performance of plant systems necessary to mitigate consequences in design basis accident and design extension conditions and bring the plant to a safe state; - e.
+To determine the need to initiate action to protect the public from a release of radioactive material; - f.
+To implement the severe accident management guidelines at the plant.

+8.23.
+Instrumentation performing the indication functions listed in para.
+8.22 items a, b, c and d should be classified as safety and should be provided by I&C equipment capable of performing under design basis accident conditions and design extension conditions.

-- 8.24.
-Instrumentation for severe accident monitoring should be designed and qualified for the full range of expected environmental conditions. - 8.25.
-It may not always be feasible to fully type test fully the instrumentation monitoring severe accident monitoring instrumentation for the worst credible conditions that might be experienced.
-In such cases, testing may be supplemented by other methods including, but not limited to, those described in para paragraph 6.82.
+8.24.
+Instrumentation for severe accident monitoring should be designed and qualified for the full range of expected environmental conditions.

+8.25.
+It may not always be feasible to type test fully the instrumentation monitoring severe accident monitoring for the worst credible conditions that might be experienced.
+In such cases, testing may be supplemented by other methods including, but not limited to, those described in para.
+6.82.

 8.26.
-Accident monitoring functions that support implementation of the severe accident management guidelines should:
+Accident monitoring functions that support implementation of the severe accident management guidelines: